 501 Streetcar Food Tour

-Foodies on Foot run a popular food tour centred on Toronto’s 510 streetcar, the longest surface route in North America that crosses Toronto from east to west.
+Foodies on Foot run a popular food tour centred on Toronto’s 510 streetcar, the longest surface route in North America, crossing Toronto from east to west.
 The tour starts in the west in Parkdale and ends in the east in Lesliville, for a total of five stops in five different neighbourhoods where you’ll sample a variety of dishes and either get to know some new areas of Toronto, or get a fresh perspective on neighbourhoods you might not have visited for a while.

 One of the best places to chow down in Toronto thanks to sheer culinary variety has to be Kensington market, something Savour Toronto’s Kensington Krawl food tour takes full advantage of.
 The comprehensive tour hits up a cheese shop, bakery, butcher shop, spice shop and more while also providing a thorough background about the history of Kensington Market.